Rodents

 +

-Common signs include droppings (rice-shaped for mice, larger for rats), gnaw marks on food packaging or structures, scratching sounds in walls at night, grease marks along baseboards, and nesting materials like shredded paper or fabric.
+Look for droppings, gnaw marks on food or structures, scratching sounds in walls at night, grease marks along baseboards, and nesting materials like shredded paper.
+Mouse droppings look like grains of rice while rat droppings are larger.

 Are rodents dangerous?